-AB 215, as amended, Chesbro Buchanan.
-Solid waste recycling.
+AB 215, Buchanan.
 School employees: dismissal or suspension: hearings.

 Existing law prohibits a permanent school employee from being dismissed, except for one or more of certain enumerated causes, including immoral or unprofessional conduct.

 This bill would also include egregious misconduct, as defined, as a basis for dismissal.